apache/iceberg/site/docs/spark-structured-streaming.md

 Please note that rewriting data files creates a new snapshot with optimized data files.
 It doesn't rewrite old snapshots, meaning it doesn't optimize querying against older snapshot (via time-travel), and old data files cannot be removed until we expire old snapshots referring these files.

+### Removed old metadata files in Hadoop Catalog

+If you are using HadoopCatalog, you may want to enable `write.metadata.delete-after-commit.enabled` in the table properties, and reduce `write.metadata.previous-versions-max` as well (if necessary) to retain only specific number of metadata files.

+Please refer the [table write properties](/configuration/#write-properties) for more details.

 ### Remove orphan files